torrentails/RenPy-Script-Builder/README.md

 Some things can be configured about the script interpreter itself.
 This is done through the use of the `:config opt = val` command where `opt` is the configuration option to change and `val` is the new value.
 You can also use `:config:` as a block to set multiple configuration options at once.

-Although you can change configuration option at any point in the source script, and may be occasionally desirable to do so, it is often wisest to do all configuration at the very beginning of the script to avoid unexpected behavior.
+Although you can change configuration option at any point in the source script, and may be occasionally desirable to do so, it is often wisest to do all configuration at the very beginning of the script to avoid unexpected behaviour.

 ### List of Config Options